height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 ESPADÍN/ TEPEZTATE

 This ensamble is a blend of Espadín and Tepeztate.
-The Tepeztate agave grows wild on high mountainsides and steep, rocky cliffs, making it extremely difficult to harvest.
-Their twisted, large green leaves make the agaves look like massive spiders climbing up a mountain.
-This expression features notes of ripe citrus and tropical fruit due to the agaves’ long age of maturation before harvest.
+The Tepeztate Maguey grows wild on high mountainsides and steep, rocky cliffs, making it extremely difficult to harvest.
+Their twisted, large green leaves make the Agaves look like massive spiders climbing up a mountain.
+This expression features notes of ripe citrus and tropical fruit due to the Agaves’ long age of maturation before harvest.

 Cooking: Earth oven, using wood and river stones